metalman3797/Cura-Dremel-Printer-Plugin/README.md

 4. Set the slicing options that you want.

 5. Zoom in on the part until it fills the screen.
-As it saves out the .g3drem file, the plugin will grab a screenshot of the main cura window for use as the preview image that is displayed on the Ideabuilder screen.
+As the plugin saves out the .g3drem file it will grab a screenshot of the main cura window for use as the preview image that is displayed on the Ideabuilder screen.
 This preview is **much** better if you zoom in on the part that you're printing until the part fills the entire window, i.e.
 ![Zoom in on the part](/docs/Zoom_For_Screenshot.PNG)

 which produces: